PlatyPrograms/parallel-compression/README.md

 ---

-A parallelized RLE compression/decompression algorithm using MPI.
+An parallelized RLE compression/decompression algorithm using MPI.

 ## Implementation Details